coder-arch-15/National-Digital-Health-Portal/README.md

     We made sure that everybody is able to glide through the interface smoothly.
 </li>
 <li>
-    A very important future aspect of this project can be seen in implementing it on ground as it will greatly decrease the burden of maintaining medical data of numerous patients on paper.
+    A very important future aspect of this project can be seen in implementing it on the ground as it will greatly decrease the burden of maintaining the medical data of numerous patients on paper.
 </li>
 <li>
-    The provision of unique identity number to every user will ensure that the entire medical history of patients, information about doctors, etc. can be made available in a few clicks.
+    The provision of a unique identity number to every user will ensure that the entire medical history of patients, information about doctors, etc. can be made available in a few clicks.
 </li>

 </ul>